 These little, unwanted creeps love sharing your bed.
 Check out our infographic on where to look if you suspect bed bug activity in your home.

 So if you're thinking of leaving food lying around for convenience sake, think again.
 You may be attracting unwanted guests into your home.
 Speaking of unwanted guests, have you seen our latest commercial?
-Watch it out here.
+Watch it here.

 If you want to know more about pests and prevention tips, feel free to give us a shout on Facebook or Twitter.